-In this connected era that we live in, about 3.2 billion people have access to the Internet.
+In this hyperconnected era, about 3.2 billion people have access to the Internet.
 That’s 55% of the world’s population.
-With the introduction of the iPhone back in 2007, the way people access the Internet has changed.
-Phones are now as powerful as computers.
-Even better, this is the device that is used the most and people carry all the time.
-Mobile Internet use has crept up slowly, finally surpassing desktop in 2016.
-More users are now accessing the Internet from their mobile device.
-According to Google, there are also more search queries happening on mobile versus desktop.
-This trend shows us that smartphones are becoming the primary way of accessing the Internet for most individuals.
+Since the introduction of the iPhone back in 2007, the way people accessed the Internet has changed.
+Phones are now as powerful as computers, and they’re way more portable.
+Mobile Internet use has crept up slowly, surpassing desktop usage in 2016.
+Today, more users are now accessing the Internet from their mobile devices, and according to Google, there are more search queries happening on mobile.
+There’s little doubt that smartphones are becoming the primary method of accessing the Internet.

-Since smartphones are becoming such an important part of our daily lives, businesses can leverage mobile as a way of reaching audiences.
-Only focusing on desktop is not enough.
-For a successful advertising campaign, companies must provide a seamless experience from desktop to mobile to reach their audience at all points of their customer journey.
+Since smartphones are such an important part of our daily lives, community banks can definitely leverage mobile as a way of reaching audiences, instead of or in addition to desktop advertising.
+For a successful advertising campaign, you must provide a seamless experience from desktop to mobile to reach your audience at all points of their customer journey.